William Macpherson (judge): Career

 Macpherson started his law career, when he was called to the bar in 1952 by the Inner Temple.
 He went on to practise as a common law barrister.
 He was appointed the recorder of the Crown Court in 1972 and was appointed to the Queen's Bench, as a judge in the High Court of England and Wales in 1983.
 He was knighted in the same year.
 He was the presiding judge of the Northern Circuit between 1984 and 1988.
 He retired in 1996.

 Through his legal career, Macpherson was involved in numerous important cases, including the 1993 trial at Old Bailey acquitting three ex-detectives of lying over evidence against Patrick Armstrong, a member of the Guilford Four, and also the case that resulted in the conviction of the serial killer Robert Black in 1994.
-He also presided over the case which resulted in paying of damages to British journalist Kate Adie over allegations of sympathetic coverage toward Colonel Gadaffi as a part of her coverage of the 1986 United States bombing of Libya.
+He also presided over the case which resulted in paying of damages to British journalist Kate Adie over allegations of sympathetic coverage toward Colonel Gaddafi as a part of her coverage of the 1986 United States bombing of Libya.
 Some of his other cases that resulted in damages payout included singer Dusty Springfield over a television sketch portraying her drunk performance, and another to British politician David Penhaligon's widow for his death in a car accident.

 In 1997, Macpherson was appointed head of the inquiry into the murder of Stephen Lawrence.
 The inquiry was published in February 1999, and became known as the Macpherson Report.
 The 350-page report, in which Macpherson made over 70 recommendations, has been called "one of the most important moments in the modern history of criminal justice in Britain".
 Some of his recommendations included the establishment and improvement of police accountability mechanisms, including setting up the Independent Police Complaints Commission, and modifications to the law that allowed for retrial provisions when new evidence came to light.
 The report was considered groundbreaking, setting the agenda for the next two decades of policing.
 His calling out of institutional discrimination in organizations including the Metropolitan Police was considered unprecedented.
 The Guardian newspaper, writing about the publication of the report, called it, "one of the most significant moments in the history of UK criminal justice".
 Speaking in 2019, about the investigation and related institutional changes, he downplayed his role and said instead, "There's obviously more to be done, but my feeling is that great steps have been taken in the right direction."

 Macpherson was appointed honorary fellow at Trinity College, Oxford, in 1991.
 He was a member of the Royal Company of Archers, the Queen's ceremonial guard in Scotland.
 He was the president of the Highland Society of London and London Scottish Rugby Football Club.

 He was the 27th Chief of the Macpherson clan, a position that he inherited upon the death of his father in 1969.